-Provides a fun to implement your own logging when the peer disconnects.
+Provides a fun to implement your own logging or other handling at disconnects.

 '''

 unexpectedfun_common_option() =

 {unexpectedfun,

 fun((Message :: term(), {Host :: term(), Port :: term()}) ->

 report | skip)}

 '''

 Provides a fun to implement your own logging or other action when an unexpected message arrives.
 If the fun returns report the usual info report is issued but if skip is returned no report is generated.